nordic-rse/nordic-rse.github.io/index.md

 layout: with-twitter
 ---

-# Nordic Research Software Engineer Group
+# Nordic research software engineers

 We bring together the community of people writing and contributing to research software from Nordic universities, research institutes, companies and other